Lazula/cryptopals/README.md

 * gdb - Debugging, instruction stepping, memory examination
 * asan - gcc flag -fsanitize=address displays memory overread/overwrite and memory leaks

+## setting up GMP

+Beginning with Set 5, bignums are needed.
+GMP is used to provide support for these large numbers.
+Download GMP 6.2.0 from `https://ftp.gnu.org/gnu/gmp/`, and install it with the standard `./configure`, `make`, (optionally, `make check` to run self-tests) and `make install`.
+Compatibility with other GMP versions cannot be guaranteed.

 ## endianness
 `include/local_endian.h` is present to make endian-dependent code portable.
 By default, it will compile with little-endian support enabled.
 A simple preprocessor directive can be edited in the source to switch between little- and big-endian modes.
 Unfortunately, this could not be done automatically while adhering strictly to the C Standard, as it leaves all concerns of endianness implementation-defined (in fact, the C89 standard does not contain any references to endianness).
 PDP and Honeywell endian are not supported.